maheshmeenabalot/health-challenge-tracker/README.md

 ## Deployment

-The application is hosted on Netlify.
+The application is hosted on Netlify : https://cheak-workout-tracker.netlify.app/

 ## Unit Tests